 How does remortgaging work?The act of remortgaging can be a wise financial move, whether it is to get a better interest rate on your mortgage or to consolidate your debts into one payment.

-However this decision cannot be taken lightly, and you should investigate thoroughly to ensure you are getting a good deal.
+However this decision cannot be taken lightly, and you should investigate thoroughly to ensure you are getting the best remortgage deal.
 There is competition within the marketplace for your business, so shopping around could save you money

 Once you have an idea of what kind of deals are out there, you can contact your current lender and see what they will offer you so you can work out if it’s worthwhile switching to a new lender.

 So if you already have a mortgage on your home and are in the market for a remortgage, read on as we delve into more detail in this step by step guide.

 Remortgage processThe remortgage process is less involved than buying a new home and it may be easier than you think.
 However, it is still a decision that deserves a lot of thought before going ahead.

 A good place to start is to think about what you’re hoping to achieve by remortgaging.
 For example, are you looking to save money by getting a lower interest rate than you’re currently paying?